What Does the Bible Say About Braided Hair?

 In the New Testament, particularly in the letters of Paul and Peter, there are mentions of women’s hair and adornment.
 These references often encourage women to not let their beauty be defined solely by their external appearance, such as elaborate hairstyles, jewelry, or expensive clothes.
 However, it’s important to understand the cultural and historical context of these statements.
 In the times when the New Testament was written, elaborate hairstyles and adornments could be associated with wealth, status, or even moral looseness.
 The apostles’ advice was countercultural, urging believers to find their worth and identity in God, not in their physical appearance.

-See also What Does the Bible Say About First Fruits?
+See also What Does the Bible Say About Seasons in Your Life?

 From God’s view, as presented in the Bible, the emphasis is on inner qualities like modesty, kindness, and a gentle spirit.
 These virtues are considered precious in God’s sight, more so than external adornment.
 This doesn’t imply that taking care of one’s appearance or wearing braided hair is sinful or wrong.
 Instead, the Bible encourages a balance, where external beauty doesn’t overshadow the inner person.